Parent and pupil information: (Yr 4 2018/19)

 All pupils are expected to have P.E kit in school on P.E days.
 Children should bring in trainers, shorts, joggers, t shirt and a warm hoodie or jumper for colder days.
 Long hair must be tied back and no jewellery should be worn.

-Forest schools will be on a Monday afternoon.
+P.E. and Forest schools will be on a Monday.
 Please ensure the children have the appropriate clothing and footwear.

 We are a healthy school and encourage healthy snacks at break time.
 If they want to bring tuck money please ensure it is bought in a purse or wallet and it is their responsibility to look after.
 We also understand the importance of children drinking water and staying hydrated throughout the school day, especially in hot weather so a water bottle with their name on is encouraged.

 Follow us on Twitter.
 I will update regularly with pictures and classroom going ons!

 On Tuesday the 22nd October, we visited the amazing Dar ul-Isra Mosque.

 Through a range of engaging activities the pupils had the opportunity to enhance their